 If you won’t be riding the technical terrain that much and will be focusing on paved roads, you will love the nature of the 2x drivetrains.
 Moreover, with the 2x drivetrain choice, you will also be able to enjoy an easy bottom bracket.

 While 1x drivetrains are also great, they still have limits that badly affect the user’s experience.
-Although there are some groupsets that offer customized experiences like Shimano GRX, SRAM XPLR, and much more.
+However, some groupsets offer customized experiences like Shimano GRX, SRAM XPLR, and much more.

 Normal bikes that are used for a variety of reasons have luggage mounts and mudguards installed.
 When it comes to cyclocross and gravel bikes, this becomes very different.
 Let’s take a look at cyclocross bikes first.